ANSSI-FR/AD-control-paths/README.md

 Open Visualize/index.html with a web brower (Chrome/Chromium is preferred).
 Open one of the generated json files.

+For better visibility, you might want to right click -> cluster some similar nodes and to setup hierarchical viewing with the menu on the left.

 ## 7. OTHER QUERYING EXAMPLES